-Feature Base Resignation for Good Reason or Termination Without Cause Resignation without Good Reason or Termination for Cause Change of Control Salary \$230,000 Entitled to a lump sum payment for earned but unpaid base salary plus an amount equal to Ms. Cooper's base salary for a period of twelve (12) months, unpaid eligible expenses and accrued but unused vacation days.
+Feature Base Resignation for Good Reason or Termination Without Cause Resignation without Good Reason or Termination for Cause Change of Control Salary \$250,000 Entitled to a lump sum payment for earned but unpaid base salary plus an amount equal to Ms. Cooper's base salary for a period of twelve (12) months, unpaid eligible expenses and accrued but unused vacation days.
 Entitled to a lump sum payment for earned but unpaid base salary, unpaid eligible expenses and accrued but unused vacation days.
 If Ms. Cooper resigns for good reason or is terminated without cause within a period of twelve (12) months following a change in control, she will be entitled to a lump sum payment for earned but unpaid base salary plus an amount equal to Ms. Cooper's base salary for a period of twelve (12) months, unpaid eligible expenses and accrued but unused vacation days.
 Short-term Cash Incentive (STIP) Target STIP set at 50% of base salary and maximum payment fixed at 100% of base salary.
 Entitled to a lump sum payment of any due and unpaid STIP bonus for the completed performance measurement periods preceding the performance measurement period during which the termination of Ms. Cooper's employment occurs and her STIP bonus calculated at target prorated for the number of months worked in the period of performance measurement during which the termination of her employment occurs.
-If Ms. Cooper resigns for good reason or is terminated without cause within a period of twelve (12) months following a change in control, she will be entitled to a lump sum payment for any due and unpaid STIP bonus for the completed performance measurement period(s) preceding the performance measurement period during which the termination of Ms. Cooper's employment occurs plus her STIP bonus calculated at target pro-rated for the number of months worked in the period of performance measurement during which the termination of her employment occurs.
+Entitled to a lump sum payment for any due and unpaid STIP bonus for the completed performance measurement periods preceding the date of termination.
+If Ms. Cooper resigns for good reason or is terminated without cause within a period of twelve (12) months following a change in control, she will be entitled to a lump sum payment for any due and unpaid STIP bonus for the completed performance measurement period(s) preceding the performance measurement beriod during which the termination of Ms. Cooper's employment occurs plus her STIP bonus calculated at target pro-rated for the number of months worked in the period of performance measurement during which the termination of her employment occurs.
 Long-term Incentive (LTIP) Participation in all of the Corporation's executive LTIP composed of Options, RSUs, PSUs, and SARs.
 Target LTIP set at 85% of base salary.
 In accordance with the terms of the RSU, PSU, Options, and SARs Plan text.
 For further detail see "Executive Compensation - Discussion and Analysis - Summary of the Stock Option Plan, RSU&PSU Plan and the SARs Plan".
-SARs Plan".
+In accordance with the terms of the RSU, PSU, Options, and SARs Plan text.
+For further detail see "Executive Compensation - Discussion and Analysis - Summary of the Stock Option Plan, RSU&PSU Plan and the SARs Plan".
 In accordance with the terms of the RSU, PSU, Options, and SARs Plan text.
 For further detail see "Executive Compensation - Discussion and Analysis - Summary of the Stock Option Plan, RSU&PSU Plan and the SARs Plan".
 Pension and Other Benefits Participation in all group insurance and perquisite plans as other executives of the Corporation, along with participation in the Corporation's Defined Contribution Pension Plan.
 Forfeited.
 Forfeited.
 Forfeited.